Glow-Lang/glow/INSTALL.md

 ## Simplified Installation for Implementers

-If you mean not just to use Glow, but also to modify its implementation (compiler, runtime, libraries), then the following command will do everything:
+If you mean not just to use *Glow*, but also to modify its implementation (compiler, runtime, libraries), then the following command will do everything: